kzr8/moe-junyuanpri/_departments/CCE/Sexuality Education Programme (SEd).md

-5. The subjects that incorporate topics on sexuality include:
+5. The subjects that incorporate topics on sexuality include: <br>
         a.
-Science
+Science <br>
         b.
 Character and Citizenship Education (CCE)